 The Maths curriculum at our school focuses on encouraging children to question, reason, investigate and solve problems.
-We use a variety of strategies to allow this, including 'Graffiti Maths' which gives children the opportunity to explore their thinking and ideas.
-Wherever possible practical ‘real’ activities are used to introduce concepts, transfer skills learnt and reinforce learning objectives, ensuring the children are engaged through enjoyable, stimulating activities.
+We use a variety of strategies to allow this, which give children the opportunity to explore their thinking and ideas.
+Wherever possible, practical, ‘real’ activities are used to introduce concepts, transfer skills learnt and reinforce learning objectives, ensuring the children are engaged through enjoyable, stimulating activities.

 The main areas taught are:

 Our approach to mathematics teaching is based on Singapore Maths.
 The principles are based on a concrete – pictorial – abstract – cycle of learning.
 There are many reasons that this approach develops understanding so well, but one key factor is that it is step-by-step and can be used at home or in the classroom.

 The Singapore method begins by allowing children to start learning about Maths by playing with real objects, blocks or cut-out pictures.
 They build confidence with the basic ideas of adding and taking away.
 There is then a second stage of drawing pictures representing the objects.
 And only later do they gradually start to add numbers to their drawings.